Ducky Schofield: Personal life

 Schofield married Donna Dabney in June 1956.
 They remained married for 56 years until her death from Alzheimer's disease in November 2012.
 Together, they had three children: Dick, Kim, and Tammy (who predeceased him in 2021).
-Dick played in the MLB for 14 seasons.
+Dick played in MLB for 14 seasons.
 Kim excelled at track and field and was inducted into the Springfield Sports Hall of Fame in 1991, alongside her father and grandfather.
 His grandson, Jayson Werth, played 15 seasons in the majors.

 After retiring from professional baseball, Schofield returned to his hometown, where he served on the Springfield Metropolitan Exposition and Auditorium Authority from 1983 to 2003.
 He also worked for 23 years as a salesman for Jostens, starting in 1975.
 Schofield died at home in Springfield, Illinois, on July 11, 2022, at age 87.